OT-CLOUD-KIT/terraform-gcp-iam/README.md

   [opstree_homepage]: https://opstree.github.io/
   [opstree_avatar]: https://img.cloudposse.com/150x150/https://github.com/opstree.png

-  - This terraform module will create iam resources and assign bind roles
+  - This terraform module will create iam resources and bind roles
   - This project is a part of opstree's ot-gcp initiative for terraform modules.

 # Overview of GCP IAM